SomeRandomiOSDev/swift-evolution/proposals/nnnn-protocol-based-attached-macros.md

 problem for many adopters of `@inlinable`.

 ## Alternatives considered

+While this attached macro type would certainly be useful for more complex protocols with multiple required members where we wanted to synthesize each of the members, creating a macro for each of the protocol's members would become quite cumbersome and polute the global namespace with a number of different single-use macros.
+It we were to instead create a single attached macro that we would attach to each of the different declarations we want to synthesize, the implementation of the macro could become exceeding complex to account for all of the different members that it's supposed to generate, assuming that we could even structure a macro in this way.

 Describe alternative approaches to addressing the same problem.
 This is an important part of most proposal documents.
 Reviewers